 For New Runners

+New runners, and runners with paces in the 12:00-15:00 range are, believe it or not, the most able to make huge improvements in time.
 If you haven’t ever run before or if you haven’t been running for a while, you need to focus on building up your fitness.
 The best thing you can do is run regularly.
 This will help your body get used to running.
+It’s a little counter-intuitive, but many miles of long slow distance can substantially improve how fast you can run a short distance.

 You also should focus on running a mile without stopping.
 If you need to take multiple breaks to walk during that mile, try to lessen the time that you spend walking so that you eventually get to running a full mile without any breaks.